Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: NORMALIZING FLOWS WITH HAMILTONIAN TRANSFORMATIONS

 At this point, transformations are to some extent arbitrary.
-Any smooth invertible function would be suited but the main computational cost comes from the Jacobian determinants.
-The first goal is then to reduce this computational cost, and the second one to enhance interpretability, by a proper choice of the transformation, and of its induced inverse.
+Any smooth invertible transformation is suited but the main computational cost comes from the Jacobian determinants.
+The first goal then is to reduce this computational cost, and the second one to enhance interpretability, by a proper choice of the transformation, and of its induced inverse.